Mygod/chimpanzeerunner/README.md

 # chimpanzeerunner

-chimpanzeerunner is a more intelligent runner than monkeyrunner.
+chimpanzeerunner is a more automated runner than monkeyrunner. (unmaintained)

 ## Set up